Welcome to the East Meon History website

 East Meon was an important Minster and Hundred in Saxon times.
 Both before and after the Norman Conquest it was a Manor of the Bishops of Winchester, who built the magnificent parish church of All Saints and the mediaeval manor house, The Court House.
 The village contains a number of ancient hall houses.
 It was chosen to be the ‘Domesday Village’ in 1986.

 ‘A History of East Meon’, written by F.G.
-Standfield, is an authoritative account of the village from earliest times.
+Standfield and published in 1984, is an authoritative account of the village from earliest times.
 This website contains a variety of records made after that book was written.
 We are also recording Living History, events and people which may be of interest to future historians.

 We have also created a digital archive of records of East Meon’s history, indexed and searchable, for those wishing to research specific names or topics.
 Click here to access the archive.